Mahika20/cryptonite_tp2_Mahika/Advent_Of_Cyber_2024.md

 Machine ID                      : win-base-2019
 root@ip-10-10-129-168:~#
 ```
-I could see the powershell command being used on the above output.
-I opened the powershelgl script using the given url: https://raw.githubusercontent.com/MM-WarevilleTHM/IS/refs/heads/main/IS.ps1
+I could see the powershell command being used in the above output.
+I opened the powershell script using the given url: https://raw.githubusercontent.com/MM-WarevilleTHM/IS/refs/heads/main/IS.ps1

 ```
 function Print-AsciiArt {